By Bruce L. Katcher, Ph.D. President, Discovery Surveys, Inc.

 - Be aware that sometimes employees will need to speak with a professional outside of the organization.

-- Keep your eyes open so that you can "catch employees in the act" of performing well.
+- Provide Personal Recognition Employees desperately want to know that their good work is recognized and appreciated.
+Unfortunately, only 1 out of 2 feel their boss does a good job at this.- Keep your eyes open so that you can "catch employees in the act" of performing well.
 Provide them with recognition immediately, rather than waiting for a performance review discussion.

 - Just like the best gifts to receive are those when there is no occasion, periodically thank your employees for their hard work.